pbiswell/lockwhengone/README.md

 bluetooth:My Phone
 ```

+**Note:** The Bluetooth device must be **connected** to your computer by Bluetooth to be detected.
+The device just being nearby is unfortunately not enough.

 #### Adding ping addresses

 You can add IP addresses or domains to ping.
 Non-local addresses may take a long time to respond.